Advertiser Disclosure

 City and Highway MPG

-Miles per gallon (mpg) describes the number of miles a vehicle can travel on a single gallon of gasoline — a metric commonly known as gas mileage.
+Miles per gallon (MPG) describes the number of miles a vehicle can travel on a single gallon of gasoline — a metric commonly known as gas mileage.

 The Environmental Protection Agency (EPA) tests vehicles under conditions that approximate real-world city and highway driving conditions and assigns two ratings based on the observed results.
 Refer to the EPA’s website for more information about its EPA ratings, the agency’s fuel economy methodology, and periodic updates to that methodology.